flatlandchurch/flatland-site-hugo/content/jesus_2.md

 11 “Then I continued to watch because of the boastful words the horn was speaking.
 I kept looking until the beast was slain and its body destroyed and thrown into the blazing fire.
 12 (The other beasts had been stripped of their authority, but were allowed to live for a period of time.)

-13 “In my vision at night I looked, and there before me was one like a son of man,[a] coming with the clouds of heaven.
+13 “In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was led into his presence.
 14 He was given authority, glory and sovereign power; all nations and peoples of every language worshiped him.
-His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed.
+His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed."
 (NIV)

 ## Matthew 26:57-66